vighneshbirodkar/blog-gsoc/rag_demo.md

 # Getting Started
+We define the function `show_img` in preference to the standard call to `imshow` to set nice default size parameters.
-The function `show_img` is defined so that images displayed are big enough for comfortable viewing.
-We start with `img`, a nice fresh image of a coffee cup.
+We start with `coffee`, a nice fresh image of a coffee cup.
 ```python
 from skimage import graph, data, io, segmentation, color
 from matplotlib import pyplot as plt